imranomar/saloodo/readme.md

 Note: to make a user admin. chang role_id to 1 for that user in the users table

-Note: the migrations automatically create an admin user. email: admin@gmail.com  password:qweqwe123
+Note: the migrations automatically create an admin user. email: admin@gmail.com Password: provided in email

 LOGIC
 -----